ITSM

 Lost or untracked assets are a huge security risk.
 They can also lead to failed audits or compliance issues.
 Keeping your inventory updated means you can quickly spot vulnerabilities, apply patches, track sensitive devices, and stay compliant with regulations.

-Elements of an IT asset inventory
+What should an IT asset inventory include?

-When we talk about “elements,” we’re referring to the main types of assets your inventory should track, along with the key information that needs to be recorded for each one.
+We’re referring to the main types of assets your inventory should track, along with the key information that needs to be recorded for each one.
 Or, in other words, the elements that should be included in an IT asset inventory.

 An effective IT asset inventory typically covers four main areas:

-- Hardware assets – Includes physical devices like computers, servers, smartphones, peripherals, and network equipment.
+• Hardware assets – Includes physical devices like computers, servers, smartphones, peripherals, and network equipment.

-- Software assets – Covers all software assets, including licenses, subscriptions, installed applications, and usage details.
+• Software assets – Covers all software assets, including licenses, subscriptions, installed applications, and usage details.

-- Cloud-based assets – Services like SaaS, PaaS, and IaaS that the organization relies on to run its operations.
+• Cloud-based assets – Services like SaaS, PaaS, and IaaS that the organization relies on to run its operations.

-- Data assets – Databases, files, and any digital information that needs protection and compliance monitoring.
+• Data assets – Databases, files, and any digital information that needs protection and compliance monitoring.

 Each of these categories provides different levels of detail and different opportunities for tracking, depending on the type of asset and how it’s used.